HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 **Labor Units**

-CINX has worked with industry labor unit providers (MCAA and PHCC) to store their labor units as CINX Catalogs.
+HPH has worked with industry labor unit providers (MCAA and PHCC) to store their labor units as CINX Catalogs.
 HPH has also linked labor units to our HPH Plumbing/Mechanical catalog items.
 The CINX Get Item API can return labor units when the **details view** is used.
-Adding a labor parameter to the URL will enable the output of labor units.  **Labor units will be returned ONLY if the organziation is authorized by the labor unit author to access them**
+Adding a labor parameter to the URL will enable the output of labor units.  **Labor units will be returned ONLY if the organziation is authorized by the labor unit author to access them**.

+For more information about labor units, please review the [Labor Units](#labor-units) pages on this site.

 **Dependencies and Business Rules**